Topographies, Gallery view

 Gallery View

-The variety of relationships to landscape was an important factor in developing the work and also the subject of research by anthropologists at the People and Place Research Centre at the Museum.
+The variety of relationships to landscape was an important factor in developing the work and also the subject of research by anthropologists at the People and Place Research Centre at the Museum - see catalogue essay in link below.

 Guerie Bald Hill, Wellington, NSW.